-Any US legal entity or non-US legal entity can sell in the Reserved Instance Marketplace by first registering as a Seller, and then listing Reserved Instances, which are then included in the marketplace.
+- Register as a seller.
+Any US legal entity or non-US legal entity can sell in the Reserved Instance Marketplace by first registering as a seller.
+For information, see Registering as a Seller (p.
+245). - Complete the tax registration.
 Sellers who have 200 or more transactions or who plan to sell \$20,000 or more in Reserved Instances will have to provide additional information about their business for tax reasons.
+For information, see Tax Information (p.
+247). - Provide a US bank.
+AWS must have your bank information in order to disburse funds collected when you sell your Reserved Instance.
+The bank you specify must have a US address.
+For more information, see Your Bank (p.
+246).